PrefectHQ/prefect/docs/getting-started/installation.md

 If using Windows Subsystem for Linux (WSL), see [Linux installation notes](#linux-installation-notes).

 !!! note "Windows support is under development"
     Support for Prefect on Windows is a work in progress.

+    Right now, we're focused on your ability to develop and run flows and tasks on Windows, along with running the API server, orchestration engine, and UI.

     If you encounter unexpected issues, please let us know via [Prefect Discourse](https://discourse.prefect.io/) discussion groups or the [Prefect Community Slack](https://www.prefect.io/slack/).

 ## Linux installation notes